 - Red chili flakes – optional but adds a nice kick

-How to Prep Maple Bacon Brussels Sprouts
+How to Prep Maple Bacon Brussel Sprouts

 First things first, let’s chat about picking out the best brussels sprouts at the store!
 If you ever see sprouts on a stalk, grab them!
 These will stay the freshest, the longest.
 Keep them on the stalk until you’re ready to use them.
 If you don’t see stalks there are usually two other options in the store: prepackaged brussels sprouts or sprouts sold in bulk.
 Either works great, just be sure to look for firm, green sprouts without holes or major discoloration.